Codezerker/Countdown/README.md

 ## Why Countdown

-Sometimes our Macs just went out of disk space, and we don't know why.
+Sometimes our Macs just goes out of disk space, and we don't know why.

-Sometimes after a restart, the problem went away, but a few days later, it comes again.
+Sometimes after a restart, the problem goes away, but a few days later, it comes again.

 Finding out which files are occupying our disk space is obscure and time consuming, thus we hope `Countdown` will help you a bit on that task.